-Ireland's Ancient East highlights the immense wealth of over 5.000 years of history in an area that stretches over 15 counties, filled with stories, festivals and fun, with great free-to-visit attractions along the way.
-Here, you'll find ancient passage tombs that are older than the pyramids at Giza, Celtic-era ringforts, Early Christian monasteries and medieval castles.
-Some of Ireland's most exceptional sights are here, including the monastic village at Glendalough, County Wicklow, the spectacular collection of medieval buildings that is the Rock of Cashel in County Tipperary, and the Neolithic passage tomb of Newgrange, County Meath.
+Ireland's Ancient East highlights the immense wealth of over 5,000 years of history in an area that stretches over 15 counties, filled with stories, festivals and fun, with an amazing array of free-to-visit attractions along the way.
+Here, you'll find ancient passage tombs that are older than the pyramids at Giza, Celtic-era ringforts, early Christian monasteries and medieval castles.
+Some of Ireland's exceptional sights lie within this area, including the majestic 6th century monastic settlement at Glendalough, County Wicklow, the spectacular collection of medieval buildings that is the Rock of Cashel in County Tipperary and the Neolithic passage tomb of Newgrange, County Meath.

 The region is serviced by airports in Dublin, Cork and Shannon, as well as the ferry ports at Dublin, Cork and Rosslare.
-You can travel around Ireland's Ancient East by either public bus (coach) on Bus Éireann's Expressway Coach Service or local bus service.
+You travel around Ireland's Ancient East by either public bus (coach) on Bus Éireann's Expressway Coach Service or local bus service.
 For a full map of the area's public bus transport options see buseireann.ie.
-Rail travel in places is an option (irishrail.ie), and guided tours are also available.
+Rail travel between some destinations is an option (irishrail.ie), and guided tours are also widely available.